ChrisP1118/mketools/README.md

 # MkeAlerts App

+Interested in contributing?
+Let me know - cwilson at mkealerts.com.

 ## VS Code
 * Open the root folder in VS Code
 * To run the solution, in the VS Code terminal, type: dotnet run